Shih-Yu/Articles/Hardhat_Truffle/hardhat_truffle_config.md

 Open ```truffle-config.js``` file and under the compiler object go to ```solc:``` and set it to version ```0.8.6``` for this example

 >You have the option to leave the other parameters commented out or they can be deleted since this example will not utilize them.
-It is left commented out to match as close to the example you might see.
+It is left commented out to match as close to the example that you might see.

 ```js
 compilers: {